l3fuex/logstash_pipelines/README.md

 # Logstash Pipelines

-Just some pipelines and mappings I am using for my elastic-cluster ... .
+Just some logstash pipelines and elastic mappings I am using in my cluster ... .